Selecting Your Giant Pumpkin PatchFinding the best place to grow your giant pumpkins

-What things make for a good location for a giant pumpkin patch
+What makes a good location for a giant pumpkin patch?

 What area can I grow a giant pumpkin in?